 - Add most (or all) of your products or product categories to the store.

 - Select the right WordPress theme for your e-commerce store.
-Go either with your existing theme, or browse through the other possibilities.
+Go either with your existing theme or browse through other possibilities.
 Review the rules of e-commerce store design when doing so.